Engybear/BMO_Discover/README.md

 </div>

-- Refer to MrGrabs Pics for more images of the robot

 ## File Organization / How It's Made

-- a lot of queries are stored on AWS (Glue, Athena, DynamoDB, Bedrock) and Apache Superset
+It should be noted that about 50% of the project's setup is on AWS (Glue, Athena, DynamoDB, Bedrock) and Apache Superset configurations along with cloud SQL queries which are not stored in this repository.
+All of the local processing done in python however is archived here.

+Refer to Inputs for the batch dataset of ~50 mock customers' information split up between json, csv, and psql data

-- kafka_stream for kafka producer, the docker kafka KRaft server / data broker, and kafka consumer which sends off to DynamoDB
+Refer to Kafka_Stream for kafka producer, the docker kafka KRaft server / data broker, and kafka consumer which transmits the live stream of data to DynamoDB

-- inputs for the batch dataset of ~50 customer information split up between json, csv, and psql data
-- processing for pulling those inputs from s3 and converting them into a single parquet for SUperset and a json for the Bedrock knowledge base
+Refer to Processing for pulling the batch inputs from S3 staging and converting them into a single parquet for Superset and a json for the Bedrock knowledge base

-- Media for images of the dashboard and exmaples of the chatbot
+Refer to Media for images of the dashboard and exmaples of the chatbot

-Refer to User Guide for setup and usage information

-Refer to Construction Guide for system design information

-Refer to ArduinoCode/MainSketches for the code controlling the robot's code written in `C++`

-Refer to BluetoothApp for the BLE5.aia file used to configure the andriod app remote controller created through `MIT App Inventor`

-Refer to Step and Print files for CAD design and 3D printing files created in `Fusion360`

 ## Challenges Faced

 1-week timeline
 Windows 11 setup, many hours sunk resolving errors and warnings from Spark and Hadoop Costs; utilizing AWS free tier and being careful to stay in free tier posed some limitations with what RAG-AI models I could use and databases that were available; Everything had to be text, no images or videos
-Being careful I kept costs limited to $0.11 CAD total
+Being careful I kept costs limited to $0.11 CAD total, which were taken out of my starting $200 worth of free tier credits.

 ## Accomplishments To Be Proud Of